andre-maree/SequentialBlobIntegrator/README.md

 To get started locally, run the function app and call http://localhost:7161/testFunction1_HttpStart.
 This will save some blobs and execute them sequentially and call the test external endpoint https://httpbin.org/post.
 This endpoint is good for testing, because it will sometimes return with a failed http status code, and this is good to test that the retries are working.

-NB: There is known issue with the Azure Function blob trigger in the local development environment with Azurite.
-Sometimes the blob trigger will be delayed when stressed tested locally.
-I have seen this issue locally, but eventually the blob trigger will run.
-This is not an issue when deployed to Azure.

 local.settings.json Config:
 ```json
 "Container": "integration-test", // set the blob container to use